-The changes described in this document are currently in development for First Data/Fiserv Processing platforms.
+The changes described in this document are currently in development.
+This document will be updated as development completes.

 A stored credential is information (including, but not limited to, an account number or payment token) that is stored by a merchant or its agent to process future transactions.